MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-for-each-process.md

 ---
-title: for_each_process
+title: "for_each_process"
-description: The for_each_process extension executes the specified debugger command once for each process in the target.
+description: "The for_each_process extension executes the specified debugger command once for each process in the target."
 keywords: ["for_each_process Windows Debugging"] ms.date: 05/23/2017
 topic_type: